DominikJaniec/EnvConfigs/README.md

 ## Track the `EnvConfigs` repository

-1. While preparing fresh environment, current repository was probably just downloaded without any _Git Tracking_ ability - as there were no `git` available at beginning of setup.
+1. While preparing fresh environment, current repository was probably just downloaded as ZIP without any _Git Tracking_ ability - as there were no `git` available at beginning of setup.
    * It is **not recommended** to _clone_ it again in desired place, as it should be already in expected `Repos` _Home Directory_.
-   * It is **strongly encouraged** to restore _Git_ support within current directory - to easily track configuration changes.
+   * It is **strongly encouraged** to restore _Git_ support within current directory - to easily track future configuration changes.

-2. To reestablish _Git_ support within current repository, one should use favorite terminal under their user and call in order:
+2. To reestablish _Git_ support within current repository, one should use favorite terminal under their own user account and call in order:

    ```sh
    git init --initial-branch=main